 According to the Canadian Anti-Fraud Centre, there seems to be an increasing number of online classified ad scams targeting dog lovers.
 Read on for tips on how to avoid being a victim of this puppy fraud…

 Imagine this: you’re scouring Craigslist or Facebook Marketplace, looking for a furry-footed friend to join your family.
 Finally, you spot her and the price is perfect.
-After contacting the seller, you learn all you have to do is pay for the dog using an online e-transfer.
+After contacting the seller, you learn all you have to do is pay for the dog using an online e-transfer or maybe some prepaid credit cards.
 You transfer the funds, wait a few days and try to contact the seller.
 You get no response.

 So what happened?
 You were the victim of the “puppy scam.”
 Here are some tips for avoiding this fraud: